Hugh Douglas (American football)

-Hugh Lamont Douglas (born August 23, 1971) is a former American football defensive end in the National Football League and current analyst.
+Hugh Lamont Douglas (born August 23, 1971) is an American former professional football player who was a defensive end in the National Football League (NFL).
 His playing career included stints with the New York Jets, Philadelphia Eagles (twice), and the Jacksonville Jaguars.
 In his first season in 1995, Douglas was named Defensive Rookie of the Year by the Associated Press.
-He is affectionately known as Turbo Bird.

-Douglas currently works as the host of the 94.1 WIP Midday Show in Philadelphia.
+Douglas currently hosts the 94.1 WIP Midday Show in Philadelphia.
 He previously served as a football analyst for ESPN.

 Early life

 Douglas was born in Mansfield, Ohio and attended Mansfield Senior High School.

 College career

 At Central State University in Wilberforce, Ohio, Douglas majored in elementary education and was a two-time NAIA Division I All-American, made 42 sacks in 32 games in a three-year career, turned in 13 multiple-sack games, and helped lead his team to an NAIA national championship as a sophomore.
 As a senior, Douglas was named Defensive Player of the Year by The Pigskin Club of Washington, D.C.
 He is also a member of Phi Beta Sigma fraternity.